 Human-Robot Collaboration

-The synergy between humans and robots is redefining manufacturing.
-Collaborative robots, or cobots, are becoming vital in various manufacturing settings, working alongside human counterparts to boost productivity and safety.
+Industry 5.0 has already made a paradigm shift in human–robot collaboration.
+Today, collaborative robots, or cobots, are becoming vital in various manufacturing settings, working alongside human counterparts to boost productivity and safety.
 This collaboration allows for more flexible and efficient production lines, as cobots take on repetitive or hazardous tasks, freeing humans for more complex and creative work.
+Perhaps the growing synergy between people and technology will continue to create many new opportunities ahead.

 Hybrid Manufacturing